-What is "Protected Land"?
+What is "protected land"?

-When Ag + Open Space "protects" land, we protect it forever.

-After the initial purchase of land or development rights, we return to the property on a regular basis to ensure that the public's investment is protected.
-For more about this process, see "How We Work" (page 20).
+When Ag + Open Space "protects" land, it is protected forever.
+After the initial purchase of land or development rights, Ag + Open Space staff return to the property on a regular basis to ensure that the public's investment is protected.
+For more about this process, see "Achieving the Ag + Open Space Mission" (page 22).